 The infection inside the blemish will work its way up to the surface of the skin resulting in a whitehead.
 If your skin could talk, it would say, “There is an infection and I want it out.
 The way I’ll take care of this is to excrete the infection through the skin’s surface.”
 This type of blemish is called a pustule.

 The infection will NOT come up to the surface.
 It will stay deep within the skin until the body eventually re-absorbs it.
 If your skin could talk, it would say, “I’m just going to hang out down here for a bit.
-Don’t worry, I’ll go away on my own.”
+Don’t worry, I’ll go away on my own but I’m going to be kind of an annoying bump for a while.”
 This type of blemish is called a cyst.

 3. To get it to go away quickly, choose and use your spot treatments wisely.

-FOR PUSTULAR BLEMISHES: The best course of action is to not act the minute you feel it coming on, instead wait a day or two for the infection to appear on the surface.
-Waiting will allow you to effectively control the blemish without damaging the skin.
-Once the whitehead is truly visible, gently squeeze out the infection with your finger and then apply a spot-drying treatment, like Night Time Spot Lotion, which will work its way into the skin and eradicate any infection once the infection has been manually removed.
-If you apply a drying treatment before the whitehead is on the surface, it will simply dry out the surface of the skin keeping the infection trapped underneath for longer.
+FOR PUSTULAR BLEMISHES: The best course of action is to NOT act the minute you feel it coming on by using a overly drying spot treatment, instead, apply an anti-inflammatory acne treatment like Anti Cyst Treatment or simply leave it alone and wait a day or two for the infection to appear on the surface.
+Waiting will allow you to effectively control the blemish without damaging and drying out the skin.
+Once the whitehead is truly visible, gently squeeze out the infection with your fingers wrapped in tissue and then once it’s removed, apply a spot-drying treatment, like Night Time Spot Lotion, which will work its way into the opening of the skin and dry things up from within.
+If you apply a drying treatment before the whitehead is on the surface, it will simply dry out the surface of the skin keeping the infection trapped underneath for longer which ultimately will make the blemish last longer and cause more damage to the skin.
+However, at any stage of the breakout, it’s a good idea to try to keep the blemish calm and bacteria minimized so Daytime Blemish Gel is a great one to use under makeup.

 4. Picking at a blemish only makes things worse.